cockroachdb/docs/v22.2/user-defined-functions.md

 ---
 title: User-Defined Functions
-summary: A user-defined function is a named function defined at the database layer that can be called in queries and other contexts.
+summary: A user-defined function is a named function defined at the database level that can be called in queries and other contexts.
 toc: true
 key: sql-expressions.html
 docs_area: reference.sql
 ---

-{% include_cached new-in.html version="v22.2" %} A user-defined function (UDF) is a named function defined at the database that can be called in queries and other contexts.
+{% include_cached new-in.html version="v22.2" %} A user-defined function (UDF) is a named function defined at the database level that can be called in queries and other contexts.
 CockroachDB supports invoking UDFs in `SELECT`, `FROM`, and `WHERE` clauses of [DML statements](sql-statements.html#data-manipulation-statements).

 ## Overview